mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 The deployment name is `deployment.apps/matlab-production-server`.
 You can use the [kubectl get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) command to confirm that MATLAB Production Server is running.
 The name of the service that enables network access to the pod is `service/matlab-production-server`.

+## Common Tasks
+The following tasks can be performed at any time after the initial deployment is complete.
+They apply to both [Quick Start](#quick-start) and full [Deployment Steps](#deployment-steps) workflows.

 ### Upload Deployable Archive
 After the deployment is complete, upload the MATLAB Production Server deployable archive to your network file server or Azure file share.
 All users must have read permission to the deployable archive.

 ### Manage External Access Using Ingress
 You can manage access to MATLAB Production Server by specifying an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller.
 The Ingress controller also acts as a load balancer and is the preferred way to expose MATLAB Production Server services in production.
 This reference architecture assumes that you have an existing Ingress controller already running on the Kubernetes cluster.
 Specify controller options in the `ingressController` variable of the `values-overrides.yaml` file or use the default values.
 You can enable inbound HTTPS connections by using an Ingress controller TLS termination.

+### Scale the Deployment
+You can scale MATLAB Production Server in two ways:

+* **Number of pods** (horizontal scaling) &mdash; Increase the number of pod replicas by using [kubectl scale](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#scale).
+For example, to scale to 4 pods:
+    ```
+    kubectl scale deployment matlab-production-server --namespace=<k8s-namespace> --replicas=4
+    ```
+* **Number of workers per pod** &mdash; Set the `--num-workers` option in the `values-overrides.yaml` file under `matlabProductionServerSettings` to control how many MATLAB workers run inside each pod.

+#### Best Practices and Restrictions

+* **License limits** &mdash; The total number of workers across all pods cannot exceed your MATLAB Production Server license seat count.
+For example, if you have a 4-seat license and configure 2 workers per pod, you can run at most 2 pods.
+* **Resource requirements** &mdash; As of R2025a, the default configuration creates 2 workers per pod, with CPU and memory requirements based on existing product recommendations.
+This results in a resource request of approximately 1 CPU per pod.
+When scaling the number of pods, ensure your Kubernetes cluster has sufficient resources to accommodate the total CPU and memory requirements, as it is easy to exceed overall cluster resource limits.
+* **Choosing between more pods vs. more workers** &mdash; More pods provide better fault isolation and allow Kubernetes to distribute load across nodes.
+More workers per pod reduces scheduling overhead but increases per-pod resource requirements.

 ### Test Client Access Using Port Forwarding
 To test that the deployment was successful, first, use *port forwarding* to map the port that is running MATLAB Production Server inside the cluster (default = 9910) to a port that is available outside the cluster.